matus12/mcp-server/README.md

 # Start the server
 npm run start:sse  # For SSE transport npm run start:stdio  # For STDIO transport

+# Start the server with automatic reloading (no need to build first)
+npm run dev:sse  # For SSE transport npm run dev:stdio  # For STDIO transport
 ```

 ### 📂 Project Structure